petteruvdal/molecular-dynamics/install_lammps_cluster/README.md

-# 🧪 Installing LAMMPS on Cluster Documentatino
+# 🧪 Installing LAMMPS on Cluster Documentation

 This folder documents how to install **LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) for molecular dynamics simulations.